kcariglia/odsutils/README.md

 Records read from a datafile or supplied, are appended to whatever ODS records are already contained in the class ODS list.
 Reading an ODS file, will start a new/different class ODS list.

-Files may be culled by provided a time (records ending before that time are removed) or by invalid (records not passed the checks are removed).
+ODS lists may be updated/culled based on a few checks.

 ODS checks are:
 1. all supplied record entries have the right "name"